icon__logo-c

 • Conversational, journalistic tone.
 Many ex-journalists make the best bloggers.
 Blog posts are long pieces that need to build up a story to keep the reader engaged.
 Check for a journalistic background in a copywriter and you could be onto a winner.

 • Understanding of brands.
-Make sure your blogger has experience in copywriting and how to talk about your brand.
+Make sure your blogger has experience in copywriting and how to talk about your brand (or you can have your blogger look into copywriting courses here).
 It’s not enough to just write good articles, they need to convey strong brand messaging too.

 Skills to look for in a content strategist: